DarrenDavy12/Azure-Pipelines/11. Create_YAML_pipeline_in_Azure_DevOps/README.md

-# Create YAML pipeline in Azure DevOps:
+# Create YAML pipeline in Azure DevOps

 First I logged into my Azure DevOps account and made a new project called “Test”